Using inverted commas to show speech

 Any punctuation goes inside the inverted commas at the end of what the character is saying.

-Now watch this fun video and listen carefully to what is said about inverted commas.
+Now watch this fun Super Movers video and listen carefully to what is said about inverted commas.

 You may need paper and a pen or pencil for some of these activities.

-You can either print out the activity sheet or write your sentences on a piece of paper.
+You can either print out the activity sheet or write your answers down on a piece of paper.